DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 Baba Lysaga then attacks.

 > [!info]+ **The Ravens**
-> Each cage is locked as described in <span class="citation">U3.
-Baba Lysaga’s Hut (p.
+> Each cage is locked as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez#U3BabaLysagasHut">U3.
+Baba Lysaga’s Hut</a> (p.
 163)</span>, with the password: “Death to Ravenovia."
 In addition to the **swarms of ravens**, each cage contains the following prisoners:
 >
 > * Left Cage: Adrian, Dag, Stefania, Davian, and Elvir Martikov (in raven form)
 > * Right Cage: Martin and Viggo Martikov (in raven form); Yolanda Martikov (polymorphed into a **raven**).